 The Portuguese man-o’-war, a cystonect, comprises four main types of polyp.
 A single polyp forms the large gas-filled float that sits on the ocean surface and acts as a sail.
 Other polyp types specialise as feeding tentacles (gastrozooids, of which there are three types), defensive or prey-capturing tentacles (dactylo- zooids) and reproductive organs (gonozooids).
 The tentacles hang to a depth of up to 40 meters and deliver a powerful sting.

-Different authors have attempted to deduce phylogenies from the number of zooid types in various species, with opposite results, depending on whether siphonophore evolution proceeded by a reduction or increase in functional specialisation.
-The most recent reconstruction suggests that the trend may have been towards zooid loss:
+Different authors have attempted to deduce phylogenies from the number of zooid types in various species, with opposite results, depending on whether siphonophore evolution proceeded by a reduction or an increase in functional specialisation.
+The most recent reconstruction suggests the trend may have been towards zooid loss: